If you want to reach financial independence and/or retire early (FIRE) within the next five to ten years, should you invest in real estate or stocks?

 Correcting for Oversimplification

 The numbers above are oversimplified of course.
-They don’t include closing costs, and critics would object that real estate deals with returns that high don’t come along every day.
+They don’t include closing costs, and critics would object that it’s hard to find real estate deals with returns that high.

 But that simplicity cuts in the other direction too.
 We didn’t add money for Rachel’s property appreciation.
 We didn’t deduct money for Stanley’s brokerage fees, and we didn’t account for the inflation that Stanley will face.